ENNIO MORRICONE RARITIES ON CD

 GDM 2038 released in Italy

 It is hard to believe that one of the dozens of the releases of such a popular title is regarded as one of the rarest and most sought after cd soundtracks of our time, but this is a fact.
 Specifically, the GDM release that was out in the market in 2003 and contained around 45 minutes of music, is fetching prices that exceed most of the times the 200$ limit.
 This is due to the fact that this release is the most complete presentation of the score on cd, and probably due to the fact that this specific album program may never appear again as a reissue.
-The album contains parts that are taken directly from the movie (with sounds etc) and there is, I assume, a legal restriction that puts a halt to its reissue.
+The album contains parts that are taken directly from the movie (with sound effects etc) and there is, I assume, a legal restriction that puts a halt to its reissue.
 The cd is very hard to find since 2011 and after 10 years of scarcity, it would be great to have a release worthy of such a legendary score, as Quartet did with THE GOOD THE BAD AND THE UGLY.

 I CANNIBALI (1970)